nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 A student can be identified by the index number shown in the displayed list of students.
+The index number specified for commands must be a valid index number of a student shown in the displayed list.
 </div>

 --------------------------------------------------------------------------------------------------------------------